flit/cpptemplate/README.rst

 Def statements are used to create subtemplates.
 They are described in detail below, in the Subtemplates section.

+Empty statements are also allowed, as are statements that consist only of single-line comments (see the section on comments below).

 Anywhere a variable name is used, you may use a dotted key path to walk through the keys of nested ``data_map`` objects.
 The leftmost key name is looked up in the ``data_map`` that was passed into the ``parse()`` or ``DataTemplate::eval()`` function